Marina Fischer-Kowalski: Career

-Fischer-Kowalski was assistant professor in sociology at the Institute for Advanced Studies in Vienna (1972-84) and Austrian delegate to and consultant of OECD in Paris, working on comparative studies between countries for quality of life, social inequality and gender.
+Fischer-Kowalski was assistant professor in sociology at the Institute for Advanced Studies in Vienna (1972–84) and Austrian delegate to and consultant of OECD in Paris, working on comparative studies between countries for quality of life, social inequality and gender.
 In 1986, the Institute for Interdisciplinary Studies of Austrian Universities (IFF), later a faculty of the University of Klagenfurt, called her to found an Institute for Social Ecology, which she directed from 1987 until 2014.

-Fischer-Kowalski taught as a visiting professor at the University Federal de Rio de Janeiro, Brasil (2003), Yale University, USA (2002), Roskilde University, Denmark (1997), at Griffith University, Australia (1996) and the London School of Economics (1992).
+Fischer-Kowalski taught as a visiting professor at the University Federal de Rio de Janeiro, Brazil (2003), Yale University, USA (2002), Roskilde University, Denmark (1997), at Griffith University, Australia (1996) and the London School of Economics (1992).
 Currently she is senior researcher at the Institute for Social Ecology, University for Natural Resources and Life Sciences in Vienna.

 Throughout her career, Fischer-Kowalski has been combining a scientific agenda with civil activity.
-She engaged in the Austrian student movement in the 1960s towards university reform, the Czech liberation movement in 1968 and 1989, parental self-organization of child care institutions and free schools in Vienna and acted as chair of Greenpeace Austria 1994-2000.
-She was a founding member of UNEP’s International Resource Panel which Ernst v.
+She engaged in the Austrian student movement in the 1960s towards university reform, the Czech liberation movement in 1968 and 1989, parental self-organization of child care institutions and free schools in Vienna and acted as chair of Greenpeace Austria 1994–2000.
+She was a founding member of UNEP's International Resource Panel which Ernst v.
 Weizsäcker initiated to combat the global overuse of natural resources.
 Currently, she is engaged in bringing about a sustainability transition on the island of Samothrace, Greece.